Roksena1/Spotify-Project/README.md

 Premium strategy adjustments are advised—consider regional price increases where appropriate and introduce additional features for higher-tier subscription plans.
 - **User Growth Trends (for Sarah, Head of Strategy)** Sarah focuses on long-term growth and strategic alignment.
 She is interested in user growth trends, particularly among Premium and ad-supported users, to shape future strategies.
-The "MAUs over time" chart shows a clear upward trend in Monthly Active Users (MAUs) from 2017 to 2023, with average values significantly exceeded in recent years.
+The "MAUs over time" chart shows a clear upward trend in Monthly Active Users (MAUs) from 2017 to 2023, with average values significantly exceeded in recent years.<br>
-- **Recommendations for Sarah:**
+- Recommendations for Sarah:
 Investigate which marketing campaigns or product improvements contributed most to MAU growth—this will require additional data collection.
 Ad MAUs are growing faster than Premium MAUs, indicating a user preference for the free version, likely due to lower willingness to pay initially.
 Despite the larger number of Ad MAUs, Premium MAUs generate significantly more revenue.